ivillarreal444/Semai-Lab-DFIR/Part4.md

-# Semai Lab DFIR: Simulating and Detecting an Attack - Scenario 3: Introduction to Malware
+# Semai Lab DFIR: Simulating and Detecting an Attack - Scenario 3: Introduction to Malware and Malware Analysis

 ## Objective